polaris64/syswall/README.md

 This is a work in progress: only always allowed/blocked answers will be saved.

 ### Reporting
 When the child process terminates, syswall will output a brief report about the child process's syscalls.
-Currently this consists of all files opened or blocked but will be expanded upon in future versions.
+Currently this consists of all files and sockets opened or blocked but will be expanded upon in future versions.

 ## Future plans
 There is a large to-do list for the project, but some of the highlights are: -